Kari-VM/Celestial_bodies_database/README.md

 The 'constellations' table has the names of 6 constellations having a 'one to one' relationship with each of the galaxies from the galaxy table.

-LEARNING EXPERIENCE:
+### Learning Experience:

-Through this project I learnt how to do the following;
+Through this project I learnt how to do the following:

 CREATE A DATABASE and connect to it